-- 1. Awnings or canopies may be permitted over entrances, storefronts, large first-floor windows, and upper-floor windows. - Awnings and canopies shall be designed to fit the window, door, or storefront openings that they are intended to cover.
+- 1. Awnings or canopies may be permitted over entrances, storefronts, large firstfloor windows, and upper-floor windows. - 2.
+Awnings and canopies shall be designed to fit the window, door, or storefront openings that they are intended to cover.
 Placement shall not conceal architectural features. - 3.
-Awnings shall be made of low-sheen fabrics with a traditional appearance.
-The use of rigid, reflective, neon, and translucent materials or colors is prohibited. - 4.
+Awnings shall be made of low-sheen fabrics with a traditional appearance such as canvas or acrylic.
+The use of rigid, reflective, neon, and translucent materials or colors is prohibited.
+Wood, metal, plastic, fiberglass, aluminum, stock metal, rounded or dome-like awnings are prohibited. - 4.
 Awnings and canopies shall not be backlit or internally illuminated.